Protect Your Future Today

 Specific Task Authorization

 If you only need someone to handle a particular matter, such as selling property or managing bank accounts, a limited Power of Attorney provides precise authority without broader implications.
+This focused approach gives your agent exactly the powers needed for that specific task.
+Limited Powers of Attorney are straightforward to create and understand.

 Short-Term Needs

 For temporary situations, such as travel or short-term incapacity, a limited Power of Attorney ensures your affairs continue smoothly without granting ongoing control.
+This approach is ideal when you need assistance for a defined period.
+Once the purpose is fulfilled, the authority naturally expires.

 Common Situations That Call for a Power of Attorney